dropofwill/IMG_RonR_Seminar/README.md

 3. After it provisions the box it should pop up the IDE.
 In Rails programming a lot of work is done in the terminal, so some useful Nitrous shortcuts are:
   * Swap full screen terminal: Ctrl Shift F
   * Swap cursor focus from terminal to ide: Ctrl Shift C

+  Since we are using an environment already setup for Ruby on Rails development it is for the most part ready to go.
+Even so it's a good idea to check to make sure everything is as it should be (Nitrous is still in beta and has changed the defaults around a bit) and get some understanding about how all these presets work together.

 5. Check the Ruby version, it should be 2.0.0psomething

     ```ruby -v```